glatiuden/PeerPrep/ops/README.md

 - AWS Setup: `/terraform-aws`
 - GCP's GKE Setup: `/terraform-gke`

-Each folder will contain more deployment instructions.
+Each folder will contains detailed deployment instructions.

+## Creating the Staging Cluster (GKE)

+## Creating the Production Environment (AWS)
+The `terraform-aws` folder is included in this folder.
+This folder includes the services and specification that was used to create this project.

 ## Deployment of Microservices